 ARTICLE XI: NON-DISCRIMINATION

 Section 1.
-No student shall be discriminated or receive special treatment from the SGA on account of race, age, gender, sexual orientation, national origin, disability, religion, or political affiliation.
+No student shall be discriminated against or receive special treatment from the SGA on account of race, age, gender, sexual orientation, national origin, disability, religion, or political affiliation.

 ARTICLE XII: BYLAWS

 Section 1.
 The SGA shall be empowered to adopt its own rules and procedures, through bylaws, consistent with the SGA Constitution.